ghi-electronics/Documentation/software/tinyclr/tutorials/encoding-decoding.md

 `RgbFormat` is used to swap colors is necessary.

-> [!TIP] Converting to from 5:6:5 to 5:6:5 doesn't convert the color space but it is useful to change the `RgbFormat` or scale using  `colorTable`.
+> [!TIP]

- or scalinis an available option, which is already TinyCLR's default format.
-This is because the overload of the function allows for swapping the order of the RGB channels.
-It also allows for the use of a custom color table created by the user.
+> Converting to from 5:6:5 to 5:6:5 doesn't convert the color space but it is useful to change the `RgbFormat` or scale using  `colorTable`.

 The 64 values in `colorTable` maps each RGB original colors (6bit max from 5:6:5) to a new scaled color (up to 8bit in 8:8:8).
 This is optional as `Convert` will be default simply shift 6 bit up into 8 bits.
 This is an example of `colorTable` with more ideal results